Pierogi z Serem

 Do You Need Any Special Ingredients To Make These Farmer’s Cheese Pierogi?

-The only ingredient that may be troublesome to source is a Polish-style farmer’s cheese – what we call ‘Twaróg’ or ‘Ser Biały’ (literally: White Cheese).
+The only ingredient that may be troublesome to purchase is a Polish-style farmer’s cheese – what we call ‘Twaróg’ or ‘Ser Biały’ (literally: White Cheese).

-🌎 Internationally, look out for the farmer’s cheese at farmer’s markets and at Polish stores.
+🌍 Internationally, look out for the farmer’s cheese at farmer’s markets and at Polish stores.
 You could also make it at home, all you need is unpasteurised milk and cultured milk.
-I haven’t tried making it myself yet, but I hope to post a detailed recipe soon.
+Here’s the Farmer’s Cheese recipe.

-🔄 Looking for a ‘twaróg’ substitute?
-Try using a regular cottage cheese.
+🤔 Looking for a ‘twaróg’ substitute?
+Try using regular cottage cheese.
 Drain the liquid first and then smash the curds using a fork.

 What should you serve with Sweet Cheese pierogi?